Plant identification in the Pacific Northwest

 *Note that dates are not expected to change, but locations and topics will likely change depending on how the season progresses—we will give final details of meeting locations a few days before the class each week.
 Each week we will see many plants and cover many topics beyond the summary below.

- March 23: Mosier area – Flower morphology, borage family, iris family, lily family, introduction to plant keying
+March 15 – Mosier area – Flower morphology, borage family, iris family, lily family, introduction to plant keying

- April 27: Klickitat watershed – Leaf morphology, Oak woodland ecology, carrot family, sunflower family
+April 12 – Klickitat watershed – Leaf morphology, Oak woodland ecology, carrot family, sunflower family

- May 18: Corbett area – Ecological restoration, Fruit and seed morphology, buttercup family, rose family
+May 17 – Corbett area – Ecological restoration, Fruit and seed morphology, buttercup family, rose family

- July 13: Mt.
-Hood area – Mountain meadow ecology, broomrape family, phlox family
+June 28 – Lewis River Watershed – Mountain meadow ecology, broomrape family, phlox family

-Field trips involve significant safety hazards and students are responsible for their own safety and wellbeing.
+Field trips involve significant safety hazards, and students are responsible for their own safety and wellbeing.

 Space is limited to ensure a small student-instructor ratio–register early to secure your spot!